NCERT Exemplar Class 12 Biology Solutions Chapter 3 Human Reproduction

 B. Cleavageiv.
 Mitotic division of the zygote

 C. Inner cell massii.
-Group of cells that would differentiate as embryo
+A group of cells that would differentiate an embryo

 D. Implantationi.
 Embedding of the blastocyst in the endometrium